rapatiinfotech/remix-mono-stack/README.md

 - `@remixmonostack/typescript-config`: Shared TypeScript configurations
 - `@remixmonostack/vite-config`: Shared Vite and Vitest configurations for build and testing

-Each package and app is built with 100% [TypeScript](https://www.typescriptlang.org/) for type safety.
+Each package and app is built with 100% [TypeScript](https://www.typescriptlang.org/) for type safety and includes comprehensive testing setup.

 ## 🔧 How to Setup Monorepo with Remix + ShadCN + Tailwind + Turborepo + PNPM